 Legislation and Administration

-The Office of the Fire Marshal (OFM) is a branch of the Community Safety Division of the Ministry of Community Safety and Correctional Services.
+The Office of the Fire Marshal is a branch of the Community Safety Division of the Ministry of the Solicitor General.
 The Fire Marshal is the principal adviser to government on public fire protection policy and fire safety issues.

 We are responsible for the administration of the following provincial legislation that promotes fire protection, fire prevention and public safety in Ontario: